rakudo-p5/v5/STATUS.md

   in method gimme at gen/parrot/CORE.setting:7611<br />
   in method sink at gen/parrot/CORE.setting:8021<br />
   in block  at t/spec/op/push.v5:81<br />
-  in any  at t/spec/op/push.v5:1<br />
-  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
-  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
-  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
-  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
-  in any command_eval at src/Perl6/Compiler.nqp:17<br />
-  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
-  in any MAIN at gen/parrot/main.nqp:45<br />
-  in any  at gen/parrot/main.nqp:35<br />
 <br />   2 skipped: implicit @-sigil on a barename in push/pop is rediculous<br />
 </td></tr>
         <tr align='center'><td align='left' rowspan='2'>op/length.v5</td><td>8</td><td>33</td><td>0</td><td>0</td><td>41</td></tr>